hanchiu/chiulab/_pages/publications.md

 Evaluating model specification when using the parametric g-formula in the presence of censoring.
-Chiu YH, Wen L, McGrath S, Logan R, Dahabreh IJ, Hernán MA.
+**Chiu YH**, Wen L, McGrath S, Logan R, Dahabreh IJ, Hernán MA.
 American Journal of Epidemiology.
 2023.